Pisces to Cancer: Most unsuccessful zodiac signs that face money losses

 Achieving success means different things to different people.
 But conventionally, it translates to assessing the financial condition of an individual.
 Astrology analyses this facet of an individual’s life based on their birth chart.
 This study goes beyond merely looking at the sun signs and has many intrinsic elements to it.
-But here is why some zodiac signs are considered the most unsuccessful than the rest.
+But here is why some zodiac signs are considered the most unsuccessful amongst the 12.

 What determines the least successful zodiac sign?